UvaCsl/HemoCell/doc/user_guide/cases/stretchcell.rst

 .. note::
-   The stretching cell examples should be run with just a single processor, so either ``mpirun -n 1 ./stretchCell config.xml`` as above, or directly ``./stretchCell config.xml``, as the helper function to stretch the cell only supports sequential operation.
+   The stretching cell examples should be run with just a single processor, so either ``mpirun -n 1 ./stretchCell config.xml`` as above, or directly ``./stretchCell config.xml``, as the helper function used to specify the stretching forces on the cell only supports sequential operation.

 The outcome files are generated in ``tmp/``, where the flow field and particle